iommirocks/iommi/docs/README.rst

 tri.tables
 ==========

-tri.tables is a library to make full featured HTML tables easily.
+tri.tables is a library to make full featured HTML tables easily:

+* generates header, rows and cells
+* grouping of headers
+* filtering
+* sorting
+* bulk edit
+* pagination
+* automatic rowspan
+* link creation
+* customization on multiple levels, all the way down to templates for cells

+All these examples and a bigger example using many more features can be found in the examples django project.

+Read the full documentation for more.

 Simple example
 --------------